barbarer/py4e-int/_sources/strings/MixedupCode_orig.rst

 .. activecode::  str-mixed-dogs-ac

-    Finish the code below to print, "Petting 'animal' makes me happier than anything else" where 'animal' is any animal of your choice.
+    Finish the code below to return, "Petting 'animal' makes me happier than anything else" where 'animal' is any animal of your choice.
 For example, if 'animal' is "dogs", then the function should return "Petting dogs makes me happier than anything else".
     ~~~~